-- The benefit shall be de-linked from the UIF's normal benefits and therefore the normal rule (for every 4 days worked, the employee accumulates one day credit and the maximum credit days payable of 365 days for every 4 years) will not apply. - The benefits will only pay for the cost of salary for the employees during the temporary closure of the business operations.

-- The salary to be taken into account in calculating the benefits will be capped at a maximum amount of R17 712 per month, per employee and an employee will be paid in terms of the income replacement rate sliding scale (38% 60%) as provided in the Unemployment Insurance Act. - Should an employee's income determine in terms of the income replacement sliding scale fall below R3500, the employee will be paid a replacement income equal to that amount. - Qualifying employees will receive a benefit calculated in terms of section 13 (1) and (2) of the Unemployment Insurance Act, provided that an employee shall receive a benefit of no less than R3500. - Subject to the amount of the benefit calculated according to the rules above, an employee may only receive Covid-19 benefits in terms of the Directive if the total of the benefit together with any additional payment by the employer in any period is not more than the remuneration that the employee would ordinarily have received for working during that period. - All amounts paid by or for the UIF to employers or bargaining council(s) under the terms of the Scheme shall be utilized solely for the purposes of the Scheme and for no other purpose.
-No amount paid by or for the UIF to an employer or bargaining council under the terms of the Scheme that is required to be paid, in turn, to an employee will fall into the general assets of the employer or bargaining council, and no bank may refuse to release or administer the transfer of that amount into the bank account of the employee as required by the Scheme, irrespective whether the employer or bargaining council is in breach of its overdraft or similar contractual arrangements with the bank concerned. - An employer, who has required an employee to take annual leave during the period of the lockdown in terms of the BCEA may set off any amount received from the UIF in respect of that employee's Covid-19 benefit against the amount paid to the employee in respect of annual leave provided that the employee is credited with the proportionate entitlement to paid annual leave in the future. - To speed payment of Covid-19 benefits to employees, employers are urged to pay employees based on the calculation applied and reimburse or set off such with Covid-19 benefits claim payments from UIF. - The TERS payment made to the employee is exempt from income tax in terms of section 10(1) (mB) of the Income Tax Act, therefore, not included in remuneration and excluded from PAYE, UIF, SDL etc.
+- The benefit shall be de-linked from the UIF's normal benefits and therefore the normal rule (for every 4 days worked, the employee accumulates one day credit and the maximum credit days payable of 365 days for every 4 years) will not apply. - The benefits will only pay for the cost of salary for the employees during the temporary closure of the business operations. - The salary to be taken into account in calculating the benefits will be capped at a maximum amount of R17 712 per month, per employee and an employee will be paid in terms of the income replacement rate sliding scale (38% 60%) as provided in the UI Act. - Should an employee's income determine in terms of the income replacement sliding scale fall below R3500, the employee will be paid a replacement income equal to that amount. - Qualifying employees will receive a benefit calculated in terms of section 12 and 13 (1) and (2) of the UI Act, provided that an employee shall receive a benefit of no less than R3500. - Subject to the amount of the benefit calculated according to the rules above, an employee may only receive Covid-19 benefits in terms of the Directive if the total of the benefit together with any additional payment by the employer in any period is not more than the remuneration that the employee would ordinarily have received for working during that period. - All amounts paid by or for the UIF to employers or bargaining council(s) under the terms of the Scheme shall be utilized solely for the purposes of the Scheme and for no other purpose.
+No amount paid by or for the UIF to an employer or bargaining council under the terms of the Scheme that is required to be paid, in turn, to an employee will fall into the general assets of the employer or bargaining council, and no bank may refuse to release or administer the transfer of that amount into the bank account of the employee as required by the Scheme, irrespective whether the employer or bargaining council is in breach of its overdraft or similar contractual arrangements with the bank concerned.